 The Library plans to remain open without relocating during construction.
 The work will be phased with as few disruptions to services as possible.
-To this end, we plan to begin work this coming winter, during the Library’s quietest time.
 We anticipate the following timeline (as of January 21, 2019):

-- Summer 2018: Bid out final architectural work
+- Fall 2018: Bid out final architectural work

 Missed the presentations?

-We invite you to take a look at the slide show we’ve presented at the public information meetings held in the Winter/Spring 2018.
+We invite you to take a look at the slide show we presented at the public information meetings held in the Winter/Spring 2018.
 Interested in learning more?
 Contact Library Director Katie Huffman at 860.434.1684 x110 or email@example.com.

 Beginning in 2013, the OLPGN Library Trustees and Staff embarked on a long-term library renewal project to reevaluate and reimagine library services and plan for the future.
 In Phase I, drawing on patron and staff feedback, we developed new mission and vision statements and developed a new strategic plan.